AV-Text/AVX/README.md

 ### Core Functionality

 AVX-Framework encodes the entire text of the bible, including Strong's numbers, Lemmatizations, Part-of-Speech tags, named-entity types, and [NUPhone representation](https://github.com/kwonus/NUPhone/blob/main/NUPhone.md).
-It packs all of this information into a single compact binary file; it is indexed with a fully documented format, and less than 20 megabytes.
+The updated Digital-AV Omega release packs all of this information into a compact binary file, indexed, with a fully documented format.
 Prior to AVX-Framework, Digital-AV never really had a seperate and complete reference implementation.
-AVX-Framework fills that void.
-AV-Engine is the central entry-point to the framework.
-The codebase of AVX-Framework augments the pre-existing AVX-Lib from the baseline Digital-AV, but that library is updated as well.
+AVX-Framework fills that void: AV-Engine is the entry-point to the framework.
+The codebase of AVX-Framework augments AVX-Lib from the baseline repo, but even that library has updated features.
 AVX-Framework adds new core functionality:

 - sounds-alike searching via the NUPhone assembly
-- ability to precisely render text, with metadata for term highlighting
+- ability to precisely render text, with metadata from search for matches to accommodate term-highlighting
 - complete support for dual lexicons
-- rich command/search language via the Pinshot-Blue library and its PEG grammar [conforming to the [Quelle specification](https://github.com/kwonus/Quelle/blob/main/Quelle-AVX.md)]
+- rich command/search language via the Pinshot-Blue library and its PEG grammar, conforming to the [Quelle specification](https://github.com/kwonus/Quelle/blob/main/Quelle-AVX.md).
 - object-model representations of AVX dialect of the Quelle grammar via the Blueprint-Blue library
 - AV-Engine library glues it all together (also exposing public methods and objects from NUPhone, AVX-Lib-Net, and the Blueprint-Blue object model)